JDPescosta/PointBuy/README.md

 Thanks for taking the time to look at my Point-buy calculator!

-This calulator is intended as a tool for creating characters for D&D 5th edition.
+This calculator is intended as a tool for creating characters for D&D 5th edition.
 The D&D rules for Point-buy can be found here under Variant: Customizing Ability Scores: [https://www.dndbeyond.com/sources/basic-rules/step-by-step-characters#3DetermineAbilityScores]

 ## Installation